pramaths/pramaths/README.md

 ## Hi there, I'm Pramath 👋

-Welcome to my GitHub profile where I explore the intersection of artificial intelligence and web development!
+Welcome to my GitHub profile where I explore the exciting worlds of artificial intelligence and web development!

 ### 🔭 I’m currently working on
-- Advanced AI models and integrating AI with blockchain technology.
+- Developing AI models to solve complex problems and crafting responsive web applications.

 ### 🌱 I’m currently learning
-- Machine Learning, Deep Learning, and their applications in solving real-world problems.
+- Deep Learning techniques and enhancing my blockchain knowledge.

 ### 👯 I’m looking to collaborate on
-- AI-driven projects, especially those that leverage blockchain for enhanced security and transparency.
+- AI-driven projects and innovative web solutions.

 ### 🤔 I’m looking for help with
-- Advanced topics in AI such as neural networks and predictive analytics.
+- Complex AI challenges and understanding advanced blockchain concepts.

 ### 💬 Ask me about
-- AI, machine learning, web development, and how blockchain can transform industries.
+- AI, machine learning, JavaScript frameworks, or the basics of blockchain technology.

 ### 📫 How to reach me
 - 📞 Mobile: +91 6364125737